Constitution of Austria: Judiciary

 Judicial powers not committed to the Administrative and Constitutional Court System are vested with the Civil and Criminal Court System, a structure consisting of civil courts on the one hand and criminal courts on the other hand.
 Civil courts try all cases in which both the claimant and the respondent are private citizens or corporations, including but not limited to contract and torts disputes: Austria's legal system, having evolved from that of the Roman Empire, implements civil law and therefore lacks the distinction between courts of law and courts of equity sometimes found in common law jurisdictions.
 Civil courts do not try suits against the federation or its states in their capacity as administrative units, but only when acting in the form of private law.

 Most cases are tried before District Courts (Bezirksgerichte, abbrev.: BG, singular: Bezirksgericht), with Regional Courts (Landesgerichte, abbrev.: LG, singular: Landesgericht) serving as courts of appeal and the Supreme Court (Oberster Gerichtshof, abbrev.: OGH) serving as the court of last resort.
 In cases considered particularly grave or technically involved, the Regional Courts serve as courts of first instance and specialized Regional Courts of Appeal (Oberlandesgerichte, abbrev.: OLG, singular: Oberlandesgericht) serve as courts of appeal, the Supreme Court still being the court of last resort.

-Unlike with court systems such as that of the United States federal judiciary, parties have a statutory right to appeal.
+Unlike with court systems such as that of the United States federal judiciary, where appeal courts have a discretionary right to refuse an appellation of a lower court's decision, in Austria both parties have a statutory right to appeal.
 Although access to the Supreme Court has been successively restricted to matters of some importance in recent years, higher courts can generally not simply refuse to review a decision reached by subordinate courts.

-Note that the Supreme Court (Oberster Gerichtshof - OGH), the Constitutional Court (Verfassungsgerichtshof - VfGH) and the Administrative Court (Verwaltungsgerichtshof - VwGH) are three separate high courts, none being senior to the other two.
+Note that the Supreme Court (Oberster Gerichtshof – OGH), the Constitutional Court (Verfassungsgerichtshof – VfGH) and the Administrative Court (Verwaltungsgerichtshof – VwGH) are three separate high courts, none being senior to the other two.